-The Evansville Water and Sewer Utility has been developing what will be the largest capital improvement project in Evansville’s history.
+The Evansville Water and Sewer Utility has developed what will be the largest capital improvement project in Evansville’s history.
 This program – Renew Evansville – is a state and federal mandate that will significantly upgrade one of Evansville’s most important, yet unseen, assets . . . its sewer system.

-Renew Evansville is the Evansville Water and Sewer Utility’s approximately 20-year plan to improve our city’s sewer system and ensure compliance with the Clean Water Act of 1972.
+Renew Evansville is the Evansville Water and Sewer Utility’s 24 ½-year plan to improve our city’s sewer system and ensure compliance with the Clean Water Act of 1972.
 This major capital campaign will include:

 - Dramatic upgrades to existing infrastructure